 Silicone membrane, linear-actuators (stepper motors), PLA (3D printed pieces), acrylic (gears), Arduino, custom software

-EXHIBITIONS
+SELECTED EXHIBITIONS

 [Entre paredes] No fim de um lugar, Casa das Artes Bissaya Barreto, Coimbra, PT [2025]

-TOPOLOGY, Hypha Paddington, London, UK [2024]
+Topology, Hypha Paddington, London, UK [2024]